Paul Wheaton: Experiments, demonstrations, and opinions

 Wheaton set up an experiment to demonstrate how compact fluorescent lamps (CFL bulbs) are not better than incandescent light bulbs.
 He used a combination of warm clothing, incandescent lights that produce heat as well as light, and various heating devices to keep warm while his 700 square foot house in Montana is set for 40 degrees Fahrenheit all winter.
 With this demonstration, Wheaton concluded that by heating the person instead of the air, a person can remain comfortable and save hundreds of dollars in energy savings.

 Wheaton introduced a lifestyle model called Wheaton Eco Scale in 2010 where he categorized different lifestyles into 10 levels, where level-0 makes the highest carbon footprint and level-10 makes the lowest.

 In 2011, Wheaton demonstrated how hand washing a standard sized load of dishes can only use around a gallon of water.
-He compared that a standard dishwasher uses 15 gallons of water per load while an energy-efficient dishwasher uses around 9 gallons per load.
+This is in contrast to modern, energy-efficient dishwashers using less than 8 L per load but a significant improvement to the typical water usage during hand-washing of 20-300 L.

 In 2014, Wheaton produced a documentary on mason bees which was featured in TreeHugger.
 In the documentary, Wheaton compared mason bees with Honey bees and what humans can do to help, which included keeping bees in refrigerators.

 Wheaton has performed testing for heating a person rather than a whole house to save 90% on a heating bill while staying warm.